spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/project-walkthrough.md

 ## Clone the project

 Before exploring the contents of the Blank Project, we recommend you first download the source code.
-There are two ways you can do this: _either_ get the source code as one zip file download _or_ clone the repository using Git.
-(To find out more about Git, see [github.io](https://try.github.io)).
+There are two ways you can do this: _either_ get the source code as one zip file download _or_ clone the repository using [Git](https://try.github.io).

 <%(Callout message="We recommend using Git, as Git's version control makes it easier for you to get updates in the future.")%>